Paolo Burali d'Arezzo: Cardinalate

 Pius V went on to make Paolo a cardinal on 15 May 1570, over the objections of the Spanish government.
 Burali was named Cardinal Priest of S. Pudenziana on 20 November 1570.
-When Pius V died in 1572, Burali was present at the death bed.
+When Pius V died in 1572, Burali was present at the deathbed.
 Paolo was considered a candidate for the papacy (papabile, in Curial terminology) in the Conclave that followed.
 It was said that the leader of this alleged movement was Cardinal Alessandrino (Michele Bonelli), the great-nephew of Pius V. Although his cause was supported by Cardinal Carlo Borromeo, and some others, it was strongly opposed by the Grand Duke of Florence, Cosimo III, whose agents were able to enlist the support—or rather the opposition—of some of the cardinals who had been created by Pius IV and Pius V. Both Burali and Borromeo were known to be uncompromising personalities, and enthusiastic for the immediate implementation of all of the decrees of the Council of Trent.
-Both would be difficult to deal with if either was pope, in negotiations with the rulers of various European principalities.
+Both would be difficult to deal with if either was the pope, in negotiations with the rulers of various European principalities.
 In any case, Burali was not the leading candidate.
 He was eclipsed by Cardinal Giovanni Morone, Cardinal Alessandro Farnese, and Cardinal Ippolito d'Este.
 The Conclave finally elected none of them, but instead chose as a compromise the 70-year-old Ugo Boncompagni, Paolo's former professor of jurisprudence, who took the name Gregory XIII.
 Cardinal Burali remained in Rome until October, and then returned to Piacenza.

 He took part in the Council summoned by Cardinal Carlo Borromeo in Milan in 1573.
 And in September he presided over his second diocesan synod in Piacenza.
 He founded a convent for "converted women" (prostitutes), and an orphanage.
 In accordance with the directions of the Council of Trent, he founded a seminary for his diocese.
 He brought both the Theatines and the Somaschi to work in the diocese of Piacenza.
 He went to Rome in October 1574, along with a band of pilgrims, to participate in the Jubilee of 1575, which began at Christmas 1574; he stayed in Rome until April 1575.